Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddActions.rst

 ----

 That's it.
-Now the String Int data will load on the device, even when the Vortex between the device and the Client service is offline.
+Now the String Int data will load on the device, even when the Vortex between the device and the field service is offline.